Iran, powers give themselves to Monday for nuclear deal

 "We are making progress, it's painfully slow," he told reporters before leaving Vienna.

-Zarif has been holding intense meetings for two weeks with U.S. Secretary of State John Kerry to try to hammer out a deal limiting Iran's nuclear programme in return for withdrawing economic sanctions that have crippled the Iranian economy.

-An agreement would be the biggest step towards rapprochement between Iran and the West since the 1979 Islamic Revolution.
+An agreement would be the biggest step toward rapprochement between Iran and the West since the 1979 Islamic Revolution.

 But the negotiations have become bogged down, with final deadlines extended three times in the past 10 days and diplomats speaking of a shouting match between Kerry and Zarif.